FAQ #6 Update: Landing by night – just as by day – the Jacobson Flare

 By night, the runway threshold is marked by the standard runway threshold green lights.

-- At 300ft / 90m spacing, aim point 1 would fall exactly on the axis across the first pair of edge lights, at 300ft / 90m.
-However, the flare cut-off point would lie 100ft / 30m back from there, at 200ft / 60m, unserved by any usable or consistent visual cue at night.
+- At 300ft/90m spacing, aim point 1 would fall exactly on the axis across the first pair of edge lights, at 300ft/90m.
+However, the flare cut-off point would lie 100ft/30m back from there, at 200ft/60m, unserved by any usable or consistent visual cue at night, except the aircraft landing lights.
 See the 90m spacing illustration in Fig 2, below:

 Having different aim- and flare-point indicator cues at night, for the same actual aim and flare point locations is less than ideal; and you may or may not have the luxury of being able to check the light spacing before you land somewhere.
-In any case, the quality of this data may not be very accurate, anyway.
+In any case, the quality of this data may not be all that accurate.

 So, to keep things simple, consistent and conservative, let’s establish a single, consistent assumption for all aerodromes that you are likely to use at night: